BenMJonesGit/hugger/README.md

             name - The name of the dataset on HuggingFace. split - The name of the split to be used when loading the dataset. input - The name of the subset of this dataset to be used for input.
-                If it contains names separated by commas, create a josn strin from those fields.
+                If it contains names separated by commas, create a jason string from those fields.
-            output - The name of the subset of this dataset which is the human answer. take - The number of dataset elements to download (all if not specified or 0).
+            take - The number of dataset elements to download (all if not specified or 0).

 The model is run as follows:

-    python execute.py taskName m1 input11 input12 ... m2 ... repeat n
+    python hugger.py taskName m1 input11 input12 ... m2 ... repeat n

         Select a model according to "taskName".
 The module to be loaded is from "tasks/taskName.py".